michael545/power-market-analysis-de-hu/reports/README.md

 *A comparison of the generation mix for Germany and Hungary during weeks 29 and 30.*
 ![DE vs HU Generation Mix for Weeks 29 & 30](figures/DE_HU_GEN_CONSUMPTION_weeks_29_30.png)

 > This visual contrasts Germany's massive, solar-dominated (yellow) and wind-influenced (light blue) generation mix with Hungary's much smaller and flatter profile.
-This difference in generation philosophy is the root cause of the diverging market dynamics.
+This difference in generation capacity is the root cause of the diverging market dynamics.

 ---